tsaopy/tsaopy.github.io/index.md

 # Welcome to TSAOpy

 A Python library developed to fit user defined differential equations (with the form of anharmonic oscillators) to time series data that show a roughly periodic behaviour.
-We are building a web for the project [here](https://tsaopy.github.io/).

 ## What it does